 Soft tissue sarcomas are rare tumors that arise in muscles or connective tissues in both children and adults.
-These include a diverse range of entities such as malignant fibrous histiocytomas (MFH), leiomyosarcomas, liposarcomas, synovial sarcomas, malignant peripheral nerve sheath tumors (MPNST or PNSTs) and desmoid tumors (or aggressive fibromatosis).
+These include a diverse range of entities such as undifferentiated pleomorphic sarcomas (UPS), leiomyosarcomas, liposarcomas, synovial sarcomas, malignant peripheral nerve sheath tumors (MPNST or PNSTs) and desmoid tumors (or aggressive fibromatosis).

 There are approximately 9,000 new cases of soft tissue sarcoma diagnosed annually in the United States.
 Approximately 60% of sarcoma occurs in the lower extremity and torso, with the remaining 40% distributed throughout the rest of the body.

 Sarcoma is usually first detected as a painless mass, and a biopsy must be obtained to make a diagnosis.
 It is possible for an initial operation or biopsy to compromise the effectiveness of later surgery.
 Thus, patients should be evaluated up front by the physician who will perform the cancer operation, preferably an orthopedic oncologist or general surgeon with specialty training in sarcoma surgery.
 For certain tumor types, further workup may include a CT scan to search for disease that might have spread.
 The aggressiveness of the sarcoma and the likelihood of metastasis is determined by the tumor location, size and histologic grade (how aggressive the sarcoma looks under the microscope).